 [We rely on subscribers to keep the lights on at the Gales Creek Journal.
 Support us with a digital subscription: Click here to start]

-“My mom and I actually came out last Thursday and it was just her and I in front of the Forest Grove library, then it grew to about 7 people the first day, the next day we had about 30 people, today is our third day, and we have all of these people,” said Contreras at a Tuesday, June 2 protest at the base of Forest Grove’s famed large flag just east of Safeway.
+“My mom and I actually came out last Thursday and it was just her and I in front of the Forest Grove library, then it grew to about 7 people the first day, the next day we had about 30 people, today is our third day, and we have all of these people,” said Contreras, who says she is a lifelong Forest Grove resident.

 “What started it on Thursday, is we woke up, we were heartbroken, we were so upset about what was going on in the country.
 We felt like we couldn’t just sit anymore.
 We had to get up and do something.
 So we painted these signs, and we stood out for three hours and we received a lot of support,” said Contreras.